adoxa/ansicon/readme.md

 exclamation inverts the usage, meaning the API will always be overridden, unless the program is in the list.
-The variable can be made permanent by going to _System Properties_, selecting the _Advanced_ tab (with Vista onwards, this can be done by running _"SystemPropertiesAdvanced"_) and clicking _Environment Variables_.
+The variable can be made permanent by going to _System Properties_, selecting the _Advanced_ tab (with Vista onwards, this can be done by running `SystemPropertiesAdvanced`) and clicking _Environment Variables_.

 ## Limitations

-- The entire console buffer is used, not just the visible window.
+- Line sequences use the window; column sequences use the buffer.
+- An application using multiple screen buffers will not have separate attributes in each buffer.
-- There's a conflict with NVIDIA's drivers, requiring the setting of the Environment Variable:
+- There may be a conflict with NVIDIA's drivers, requiring the setting of the Environment Variable:

         ANSICON_EXC=nvd3d9wrap.dll;nvd3d9wrapx.dll